RebootGames/ZSL-Eco-Warriors/Game text.md

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: Raw materials are cleaned.
+Button 1: Raw materials are thrown away.
 Button 2: Raw materials are transported to factories.
 [X] Button 3: Raw materials are burned.